 Overview of U.S. health care infrastructure, public health, current issues in health information technology (HIT) development and use, and federal policy pertaining to HIT.

-Operational Models of Health Care Practice
+Operational Models of Health Care Delivery

 Business models used in medical practices and acute care facilities including revenue generation, risk management, overhead reduction, and other topics.